 Who Can Join the Amazon Influencer Program?

 Generally speaking, Amazon works with people who have a track record of driving product sales through social media.
-The influencer program isn’t for people who aim to work through their own website, either.
-Also, we do know that Amazon looks for people who already have a fairly large social media following and put out high quality content.
+In other words, Amazon looks for people who already have a fairly large social media following and put out high quality content.

-What this means is that social butterflies and more experienced influencers will probably be the most likely to get themselves approved.
+What this means is that social butterflies and more experienced influencers will probably be the most likely to get themselves approved, whether they focus on video content or imagery.

 Generally speaking, the Amazon influencer program is considered an exclusive opportunity.
-Arguably this isn’t surprising, because Amazon is a huge marketplace with tremendous reach and thousands of brands.
+Arguably this isn’t surprising, because Amazon is a huge marketplace with tremendous reach and thousands of brands, and not just anyone is invited to benefit from commission on sales made through a dedicated storefront.

 How Do You Create an Amazon Store?